English Country Dances (Beta)

 5-6 Single file clockwise halfway (6), honor partner (2)

-7-8 Ones half figure-8 up through the twos while twos cast and lead
+7-8 Ones half figure-8 up while twos cast down and lead up

 (top of page)